 All contributions are considered available for unrestricted use unless specifically restricted by the donor.
-Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as temporarily or permanently restricted.
+Amounts received that are designated for future periods or restricted by the donor for specific purposes are classified as such.
+Contributions having restrictions that are general purpose in nature are released in the year of the donation.
 Contributed property and equipment are recorded at fair value as of the date of the donation.
 If the donor restricts how long the asset must be used or how the asset is used, the contributions are recorded as restricted.
-In the absence of stipulations, these contributions are recorded as unrestricted.
-These amounts are released from restriction as expenses are incurred against the program or based on the spending rule, as applicable.
+In the absence of stipulations, these contributions are recorded without restrictions.